Telecorporación Salvadoreña

 Telecorporación Salvadoreña (TCS) is a television network corporation in El Salvador.
-Telecorporación Salvadoreña is a group of local television stations formed by channels 2, 4, 6, and TCS+. (channel 35) TCS launched began transmissions on channel 31.
+Telecorporación Salvadoreña is a group of local television stations formed by channels 2, 4, 6, and SV+. (channel 35) TCS launched began transmissions on channel 31.
 The channel stopped analog broadcasts in NTSC and was launched in the TDT on the same frequency, within the virtual channel 31.1, with programming of the TCS files in test signal Most of the time each channel has an independent programming schedule, but the channels do share limited programming and simulcasts, particularly on weekday mornings.
 When linked together, the network name (Telecorporación Salvadoreña) is used instead of the channels' individual names (2, 4, and 6).